 Taking a gut microbiome test is a hugely beneficial way to be your own food sensitivity detective too, as a potential sensitivity could really be anything.
 The good news is, once you pinpoint it, Jacobson says the water retention resolves itself pretty quickly.

 5. Cut back on coffee and alcohol

 According to Sepel, getting caught up in the coffee-to-wine cycle could lead to water retention.
 This doesn’t mean you have to breakup with your morning cup of Bulletproof coffee and your Friday night glass of rose; just don’t over do it.
-“Moderation is key,” Sepel says.
-Her rule of thumb: stick to one cup of coffee a day and only drinking a little booze on the weekends.
+"Moderation is key," Sepel says.
+Her advice: Stick to one cup of coffee a day and only drinking a little booze on the weekends.